jack-bradshaw/monorepo/README.md

 *One Repo to rule them all, One Repo to find them, One Repo to bring them all and in the darkness bind them.*

-This repository contains all public code written by [Jack Bradshaw](https://jackbradshaw.io) from 2022 onwards.
+This repository contains all public code written by [Jack Bradshaw](https://jackbradshaw.io) after 2021.

 ## Contents